Filling the need for trusted information on national health issues

 Lawfully present immigrants can get tax credits to help pay premiums and cost-sharing for health insurance through the Marketplaces.
-Like citizens, they can get tax credits to help pay premiums if they make between 100% and 400% of the federal poverty level.
-They can also qualify for cost sharing reductions if they make between 100% and 250% of the federal poverty level.
+Like citizens, they can get premium tax credits that vary on a sliding scale, based on income.
+Generally, people must have income at least as high as 100% of the federal poverty level ($15,060 for a single adult or $31,200 for a family of four) in 2025 to qualify for premium tax credits.
+People can also qualify for cost sharing reductions if they make between 100% and 250% of the federal poverty level.
 To get this help, they cannot be offered affordable health insurance through their job or be eligible for Medicaid.

 Undocumented immigrants cannot receive help paying for premiums or cost sharing for Marketplace coverage and may not buy health insurance through the Marketplaces even at full cost.